 Automate Data Connectors (DCs) are configurable automation solutions for synchronizing FacilityForce data with other systems.
 Connectors use a simple parameter-based workflow in FacilityForce to schedule batch runs which have validation, logging, notifications, and searchable run history.
 Maintain trust in your data with DCs by:

-Although FacilityForce can be called an IWMS, we prefer to call it Facilities Resource Planning (FRP) because it goes beyond the capabilities of IWMS to address the unique needs of public sector government organizations.
+Although FacilityForce can be called an IWMS, we prefer to call it Facilities Resource Planning (FRP) because it goes beyond the capabilities of IWMS software to address the unique needs of government and commercial organizations.

 The best way to confirm whether our software is a good fit for your organization (and vice versa) is for us to discuss your specific challenges and goals, so let's talk...